rfanfant/bamazon/README.md

 This application is intended to be run in a Google Chrome browser and requires: MySQL database, as well as node.js (npm).

 Copy all GitHub files into your target/working directory.
 Make sure node.js (NPM) is installed, otherwise it can be found here [https://nodejs.org/en/].
-MySQL can be installed from here [https://www.mysql.com/].
-Select either 64 bit or 3 2bit version to install depending on your operating system.
+Install MySQL here [https://www.mysql.com/downloads/]

-After both MySQL and NPM are installed,  run the command "npm -i package.jason" in a command window to install all required node package dependencies.
-Once both applicaitions have been installed, you will need to run the SQL file in MySQL in order to create the BAmazon database and tables , as well as the required data.
+After both MySQL and NPM are installed,  run the command "npm -i package.jason" in a command window to install all required node package dependencies in the target directory.
+Once both applicaitions have been installed, you will need to run the BAmazon SQL file bamazone.sql in MySQL in order to create the BAmazon required database and tables , as well as the required data.
 At this point you can run the BAMAZON application by typing  "node bamazonCustomer.js" on the command line.